Staying in narcissistic relationships because of the children is something that many people do.

 They are UNAPOLOGETIC!

-Staying together with the Narc can be extremely dangerous for the child’s upbringing and the life of the partner.
-Domestic violence is rising, and most partners are killed by the very people they were in love with.
+Staying with the Narc can be extremely dangerous for the child’s upbringing and the partner’s life.
+Domestic violence is rising, and most partners are killed by the people they were in love with.

 If you see that your partner has narcissistic tendencies, you may want to do what you can to leave them.
 They will destroy your lives and think absolutely nothing of it.